Twigonometry/Cybersecurity-Notes/Writeups/Hack the Box/Boxes/Cereal/15 - Source Code.md

 });
 ```

-However, the route is subject to the IP whitelist policy.
-This means it is only accessible by the box itself.
+But this is one of the routes subject to the IP restriction, so we'll need a way to bypass this.